Skip to main content

 For children with severe PARDS and refractory hypoxemia after other oxygenation strategies have been optimized:

-• The Panel recommends prone positioning for 12 to 16 hours per day over no prone positioning (BIII).
+• The Panel recommends prone positioning for 12 to 16 hours per day over no prone positioning (BIII)

-• There is insufficient evidence for the Panel to recommend either for or against the use of recruitment maneuvers, but if they are used in children, slow incremental and decremental adjustments in PEEP are preferred to sustained inflation maneuvers.
+• There is insufficient evidence for the Panel to recommend either for or against the use of recruitment maneuvers, but if they are used in children, slow incremental and decremental adjustments in PEEP are preferred over sustained inflation maneuvers.

 Rationale

-One randomized controlled trial and 2 propensity-matched, observational studies have evaluated the use of inhaled nitric oxide in patients with PARDS since the publication of the PALICC recommendations.
-The randomized controlled trial included 55 patients and found that the use of inhaled nitric oxide resulted in no statistical difference between the arms for 28-day mortality (8% mortality in the inhaled nitric oxide arm vs. 28% in the placebo arm), although the trial was underpowered for this outcome.28 However, the inhaled nitric oxide arm had approximately 5 more ventilator-free days than the placebo arm, a result that was primarily mediated by avoiding the use of ECMO.
-These results have been corroborated by observational studies, which also reported more ventilator-free days for patients who received inhaled nitric oxide.33,34 Although the evidence is insufficient to recommend the use of inhaled nitric oxide for all patients with ARDS, in cases of severe hypoxemia, it can be considered as a rescue therapy to potentially avoid the use of ECMO.
+One randomized controlled trial and 2 propensity-matched, observational studies in the past 10 years evaluated the use of inhaled nitric oxide in patients with PARDS.30,35,36 The randomized controlled trial included 55 patients and found that the use of inhaled nitric oxide resulted in no statistical difference between the arms for 28-day mortality (8% mortality in the inhaled nitric oxide arm vs. 28% in the placebo arm), although the trial was underpowered for this outcome.30 However, the inhaled nitric oxide arm had approximately 5 more ventilator-free days than the placebo arm, a result that was primarily mediated by avoiding the use of ECMO.

-The 2015 PALICC recommendations included the use of careful recruitment maneuvers with incremental and decremental adjustments in PEEP.1 In children, this approach to recruitment maneuvers is preferred over sustained inflation maneuvers due to the increased risk of harm from barotrauma and hemodynamic compromise in patients with sustained inflation.
-Clinical trials in adults have highlighted the potential harm of applying recruitment maneuvers to patients who may not have recruitable lung.36,37 Therefore, although there is insufficient evidence to recommend either for or against the use of recruitment maneuvers in children with refractory hypoxemia, if recruitment maneuvers are used, the preferred strategy is slow, incremental and decremental adjustments in PEEP.
+The 2023 PALICC-2 does not recommend for or against recruitment maneuvers.1 However, the Panel suggests using careful incremental and decremental adjustments in PEEP if these maneuvers are applied in children with refractory hypoxemia.
+In children, this approach to recruitment maneuvers is preferred over sustained inflation maneuvers due to the increased risk of harm from barotrauma and hemodynamic compromise in patients with sustained inflation.
+Clinical trials in adults have highlighted the potential harm of applying these maneuvers to patients who may not have the potential for lung recruitment.39,40

 Multisystem Inflammatory Syndrome in Children